 Former Trump administration officials: A list of notable departures

-A growing number of people have left the Trump administration in just over a year, including FBI director James Comey, chief strategist Steve Bannon and now Homeland Security Adviser Tom Bossert.
+A growing number of people have left the Trump administration in just over a year, including FBI director James Comey, chief strategist Steve Bannon and now White House deputy national security adviser for strategy Nadia Schadlow.

 Some, such as Comey, were fired by President Trump, while others resigned for a variety of reasons.